clicon/clixon/example/README.md

 <rpc><validate><source><candidate/></source></validate></rpc>]]>]]>
 ```

-## Creating notification
+## Streams

-The example has an example notification triggering every 10s.
+The example has an EXAMPLE stream notification triggering every 5s.
 To start a notification
-stream in the session, create a subscription:
+stream in the session using netconf, create a subscription:
 ```
 <rpc><create-subscription><stream>ROUTING</stream></create-subscription></rpc>]]>]]>
 <rpc-reply><ok/></rpc-reply>]]>]]>